u2084511felix/vibescraper/README.md

 **vibescraper** is a Python utility that generates an AI summary of web results based on a search query.

+This is very much a work in progress.
+The results of each search may vary depending on how well the parser handles the pages.
+If you find that some results are not sufficient, you can try increasing the number of sites to return in the search api using the domain_count argument in the vibe_search function.

+The number of sites will slow the operation down, so you may need to experiment and find the optimal tradeoff that suits your needs, between speed and accuracy of results.

+In order to select the search api you need to run the following in your projects python environment:
+    - change-search-api <google/brave>

+The output files and folders from the search operations can be used or discarded as you need.
+In future I may change this so that the datbase can be saved or discarded according to an argument flag in the vibe_search function or as part of another python config script.

 ---

 ## How it works